As the world’s largest furniture retailer for nearly 15 years, investors want to own shares of IKEA stock.

-Despite the company’s entire warehouse being loaded with high-quality home furnishings, home furniture as well as office furniture, IKEA suffers from criticism in the United States.
+Despite the company’s entire warehouse being loaded with high-quality home furnishings, home furniture, and office furniture, IKEA suffers from criticism in the United States.

 IKEA has made itself one of the most valuable furniture companies in the entire industry due to its dedication to innovation and design.

-In addition to this, IKEA has made themselves valuable through the use of their website.
+In addition to this, IKEA has made itself valuable through the use of its online sales website.

 The privately held company’s approach that includes a physical and e-commerce solution to furniture shopping has resonated with many customers across the world.

-Additionally, the website houses and provides delivery for products that are not available in all stores.
+Additionally, the website houses and provides delivery for products not available in all stores.

 The site also catalogs nearly 12,000 unique products.
 In one year, IKEA’s website sees over 2 billion users on average.

-While some of their competitors are not quite as popular as the industry giant, they could be a solid addition to any portfolio.
+While some of these competitors are not quite as popular as the industry giant, they could be a solid addition to any portfolio.

 Wayfair Inc. (NYSE: W)